milesdwilliams15/Teaching/DPR 101/Notes/09_modifying_data_lables_and_notes_pt1.md

     ## 10  1825        -0.897  -0.954      -1.16
     ## # ℹ 197 more rows

-Now, we could use this data as-is for plotting.
-We can just give it to ggplot then add a geom_line() for each variable:
+Now, without performing any other transformations of the data, we can give it directly to `ggplot()` for plotting.
+Since we want to see all three democracy measures side-by-side, we can just add a `geom_line()` layer for each:

 ``` r
 ggplot(dem_per_year) +